marczz/mzlinux_pages/system/xterminals.md

     _2007_

-The terminal with smaller footprint are built whithout the desktop rendering libraries like GTK or KDE, but when you want support for complex scripts you need a layout library like {{< wp "pango" >}} for GTK or libxrender1 for qt.
+The terminal with smaller footprint are built whithout the desktop rendering libraries like GTK or KDE.
+They directly bind to libx11 or libwayland.

+When you want support for complex scripts you need a layout library like {{< wp "pango" >}} for GTK or libxrender1 for qt.

+The new GTK3 or QT6 terminals can be used in both X11 and Wayland.

+# X11 terminals
 Even if we look for a simple support of unicode our choice reduce to
 {{< iref "#xterm" "xterm" >}}, {{< iref "#st" "st" >}},
 {{< iref "#rxvt" "rxvt-unicode" >}}, _mlterm_.